Chapter 6 of Running a Family Office Under $100M

 Sounds obvious.
 But when you're running a company, there's usually a salary.
 Maybe below-market, maybe you took less to preserve equity, but something lands in your account every month.
 Bills get paid.
 You don't think about it.

-After exit, that stops.
+After the exit, that stops.
 You have wealth but no income.
-A large number on a statement but nothing flowing into your current account.
+A large number on a statement, but nothing flows into your current account.

 Most founders default to selling investments when they need cash.
 Need £50K for a renovation?
 Sell some stock.
 School fees?
 Liquidate a position.